Support & Resources

 As part of MSU's commitment to a supportive atmosphere for students, faculty, staff and guests of all backgrounds, the university provides resources tailored to a variety of groups on campus, including those involved in processes under both the Relationship Violence and Sexual Misconduct Policy and Anti-Discrimination Policy.
 Resources for claimants, respondents and witnesses are also available below.

-If you would like to file a report, you may do so via the Public Incident Reporting Form or by calling the Office of Institutional Equity at (517) 353-3922 between the hours of 8 a.m. to 12 p.m. and 1 to 5 p.m., Monday through Friday.
+If you would like to file a report, you may do so via the Public Incident Reporting Form or by calling Investigation, Support and Resolution (ISR) at (517) 353-3922 between the hours of 8 a.m. to 12 p.m. and 1 to 5 p.m., Monday through Friday.

 Culture of Support